apoulain22/TutorialDoc/docs/source/usage.rst

    Developers which update the FORTRAN sources of BROADCAST need the Algorithmic Differentation tool **TAPENADE**.
 The `tapenade <http://www-tapenade.inria.fr:8080/tapenade/index.jsp>`_ web server can be used to linearise FORTRAN routines without requiring to install TAPENADE.

-An example of installation of the required packages is shown below:
+An example of installation of the required packages is shown below through *anaconda*:

 .. code-block:: console